-VA loans help military service members, veterans and their families buy homes, often with more favorable terms than conventional mortgages, including no down payment and better interest rates.
+VA loans help military service members, veterans and their families buy homes.
+Often, they have more favorable terms than conventional mortgages, including no down payment and better interest rates.

 Are you considering a VA loan for your next home purchase?
 Keep reading to see the current VA mortgage rates, along with some additional information on how to qualify for this type of government-backed loan.